Home - Our Facilities - Addiction Treatment Programs

 If you or a loved one are struggling with a substance use disorder or other addiction, you can change your life, or help them change theirs at Unity Behavioral Health.
 We have a professional, caring staff you can depend on to help you through this difficult time.
 You can learn to control your behaviors and come out on the other side with a new chance at a full and satisfying life.

 At Unity, we offer evidence-based approaches such as cognitive-behavioral therapy and many others because you need a program designed specifically for you.
-Our facilities are located in Palm Beach and Martin Counties, Florida, with amenities and activity therapies based on your needs.
+Our facilities are located in St. Lucie and Martin Counties, Florida, with amenities and activity therapies based on your needs.